LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction

-The `LLM-VN' enhanced version of the above baseline approaches are denoted as `{\bf LLM-VN+Baseline}'.
-We have also compare our approach to simple model average where the final probability of rumors is a weighted average of the probability from LLM and the probability based on the baseline method.
+The `LLM-VN' enhanced version of the above baselines are denoted as `{\bf LLM-VN+Baseline}'.
+We also compare our approach to simple model average where the final probability of rumors is a weighted average of the probability from LLM with well-designed prompt and the probability from the baseline method.
 The optimal weight is tuned via line search.
 We denote this as `{\bf LLM+Baseline}'.